-Registration is not required to gain access to the Site.
-However, there are sections of the web site which do require a password, some examples include the intranet subsites.
+Registration is not required for Touro to collect data.
+However, Touro will endeavor to only collect data where necessary and will also attempt to ensure that sensitive personally identifiable information is only collected on sections of the web site which do require a password, some examples include the intranet subsites.

 Collection of IP addresses and the use of "Cookies"

-The Site provides a capability for users to submit their resumes to Touro College via email.
-Any resume so received by Touro College will be held in confidence and used only for the purpose of considering the submitting party for employment.
-Such information is not shared with third parties external to Touro College domestic and international branches.
+The Site provides a capability for users to submit their resumes to Touro University via email.
+Any resume so received by Touro University will be held in confidence and used only for the purpose of considering the submitting party for employment.
+Such information is not shared with third parties external to Touro University domestic and international branches.
 Remember, resume submission should be conducted with a secure and encrypted internet connection only.

 Children's usage of the Site